bottlepy/bottle/apidoc/tutorial_app.rst

     debug(True)
     run()

 By enabling "debug", you will get a full stacktrace of the Python interpreter, which usually contains useful information for finding bugs.
-Furthermore, templates (see below) are not cached, thus changes to template will take effect without stopping the server.
+Furthermore, templates (see below) are not cached, thus changes to templates will take effect without stopping the server.

 .. warning::

-   That ``debug(True)`` is supposed to be used for development only, it should *not* be used in productive environments.
+   That ``debug(True)`` is supposed to be used for development only, it should *not* be used in production environments.